hsingh17/Spendings-Tracker/README.md

 ## TODO

 - clean up backend api more
-  - clean up SpendingsController and SpendingService to not return DB Entity classes or Projections
-  - use BigInteger instead of Long for DB Primary Keys in Java Entities
-  - make an authsvc class
   - add audit fields to db model (created on, created by, last modified on, last modified by)
   - update frontend after above changes
   - add ability to create an account w/ code that sends to person's email